-Proceed as follows if you want to downgrade the controller to an earlier firmware version:
+Proceed as follows if you want to update the controller to a later firmware version or to downgrade the controller to an earlier firmware version:

 - 1. Save your application and the controller settings. - 2.
 Switch off the controller. - 3.
 Insert the memory card with the new firmware image into the memory card slot.
-Use a special downgrade image if necessary. - 4.
+Use a special downgrade image if necessary (see above). - 4.
 Switch on the controller. - 5.
 After booting the controller, launch the WBM "Create Boot Image" page (you may have to temporarily change the IP address). - 6.
 Create a new boot image on the internal memory. - 7.
 Switch off the controller after completing the process. - 8.
 Remove the memory card. - 9.
 Switch on the controller.